manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 - You cannot distribute those 3D Assets individually, or as part of your mod, if you are not including my mod or a modified version of my mod.
 - Those Assets can only be present in your mod if they are in a binary file, like a .unity3d resource file.
 - You cannot extract those Assets from the binary files using Assets extraction softwares, to modify them further, and then add them back to your mod.
-- You cannot ask for money for your mod, if it includes my mod, a modified version of my mod, and/or those Assets from my mod.
+- You cannot ask for money for downloading your mod, if it includes my mod, a modified version of my mod, and/or those Assets from my mod.
+Having a link for voluntary donations for you mod is ok.
 - If you wish to include those purchased assets individually, or make modifications to them, you have to purchase them from Sketchfab.

 ## Assets and their licenses